I wrote this before taking off for an extended, open ended, around the world trip.

 When we first started planning for the trip, we didn’t tell too many people.
 One of the main reasons is this illusion that in order to travel, you need a lot of spare cash (which is true) and therefore you must be earning tons of money (fortunately not true).

-We have saved up for 4 years, pretty much since we graduated from college.
 We don’t earn anything close to 6 figure salary.
 But we’ve been pretty good about saving up what we can by prioritizing certain things.
 Because of that, even with some setbacks, we managed to stay on track with our saving goals.
-So if long term travel is something you’re thinking of doing but unsure how to start, here are some tips that might (or might not) be applicable to you:

 Lay The Foundation

-- Pay yourself first.
+Pay yourself first.
 Contribute to 401k, buy stocks, antiques (I’m kidding), or other types of investment.
 A portion of your paycheck MUST go to post-travel life.
 Very fortunate few get to travel for a living, most likely you won’t be one of them.
 I love apps like Acorn or Stash because it’s proof that you don’t need a lot to start investing (and that compound interest really does work).

 Save, save, save

-- Find a cheap hobby to keep yourself away from movies and malls on weekends.
+Find a (cheap) hobby to keep yourself away from movies and malls on weekends.
 Do not get into rock climbing like we did.
 It’s addicting and expensive.
-You end up driving very far on weekends, spending money on food and gas.
-Not to mention the equipment.
+You know what else is expensive?
+Boredom.
+Check out Skillshare to pick up new skills or Meetup.com for activities in your area.

 So, that’s the short list of things that have worked for us.
 I wish I could give an insider tip on what to invest, or some other big money-saving revelations.
-But unfortunately, it’s just a matter of making sacrifices (but not too many of them), and attempting to strike a balance between living in the now and saving for the future.
+But unfortunately, it’s just a matter of making sacrifices, making travel a priority, and attempting to strike a balance between living in the now and saving for the future.